pS3ud0RAnD0m/gladius/README.md

 An interactive shell for common Kali Linux tasks

 ## Warning
-This app is pre-alpha, so beware.
+This app is alpha, so beware.
 I'll be making significant changes over the next few months.

 ## Installation
 ### .bz2 Install and Run